Satisfactory Academic Progress Standards (SAP)

 Audited courses are not eligible for Federal Student Aid.
 If a course is changed to AUDIT, a student will have to repay any Financial Aid that included the AUDIT course credit hours.

 Students taking courses under a Consortium Agreement, must submit their grades at the end of each semester for use in evaluating SAP.
 Any future financial aid awards will be canceled for failure to submit grades.

 Students who have attended other colleges and universities are required to submit academic transcripts to the OCCC Records Office.
 The Financial Aid Office must consider all college level credit hours that apply to any OCCC degree or certificate program when evaluating progress.
 Students who have earned an associates, bachelors, masters or doctorate degree must complete a Continued Eligibility appeal to establish their academic plan and the credit hours required for degree completion.

 All OCCC students who complete their degree or certificate program requirements, or who graduate with a certificate or associate degree, must submit a Continuing Eligibility (CE) appeal to establish their academic plan and credit hours requirements for any additional degree.

-Students may attempt up to 30 credit hours of developmental coursework and receive Federal Student Aid toward enrollment that is part of a Success Plan based on assessment testing and academic advisement.
+Students may attempt up to 30 credit hours of developmental coursework and receive Federal Student Aid toward enrollment that is based on assessment testing and academic advisement.
 Students who are in an eligible degree program and taking exclusively developmental coursework must earn a passing grade in each course to be considered to have met qualitative SAP criteria.
-Students taking a combination of regular coursework and developmental must meet SAP CGPA requirements and earn passing grades in all developmental courses to meet qualitative criteria.
+Students taking a combination of regular coursework and developmental must meet SAP requirements and earn passing grades in all developmental courses to meet qualitative criteria.